Kitchen Insider Guides & tests for a healthier kitchen

 • The inside of the jug has a dark, smooth layer (black, gray, or dark gray)

-• There are small scratches or light spots on the inside
+• There are scratches or light spots on the inside

-• Lately, the milk scorches faster than it used to
+• The milk has been burning on faster lately than it used to

 • The foam is less thick than when the device was new